Alessandro1103/obsidian/Vault1/Zettelkasten/Fourier Transform.md

 scale: 0.8
 ```

-For pure tones, such as the sine wave, the frequencies are distinct.
+For *pure tones*, such as the sine wave, the frequencies are distinct.
-For more complex signals, more frequencies are involved.
+For more *complex signals*, more frequencies are involved.
-In the case of random noise, there is a wide range of frequencies.
+In the case of *random noise*, there is a wide range of frequencies.

 ```slide-note
 file: FourierTransform.pdf